aiven/devportal/docs/chm.rst

 Once you're happy with the visualisation, save it.
 Metabase will also suggest adding the visualisation to a dashboard.
 If you don't want to do it yet, you can add it later.

 .. image:: /images/tutorials/clickhouse-metabase/first.gif
-   :alt: Animated gif showing creation of a new visualisation
+   :alt: Animated GIF showing creation of a new visualisation

 Conclusions
 ------------
 In this tutorial we described how to use ClickHouse together with an open source BI tool, Metabase.
 We used open source edition of Metabase and a community-developer driver for ClickHouse.

-You can find more information about Aiven for ClickHouse in `our documentation <https://docs.aiven.io/>`.
+You can find more information about Aiven for ClickHouse in `our documentation <https://docs.aiven.io/>`_.